xnorax/ecommerce-with-watson/readme.md

 ![Twitter app](https://github.com/xnorax/eCommerce-with-Watson/blob/master/git_images/twitter.gif)

-### 3. Create Watson Personality Insights service with Bluemix
+### 4. Create Watson Personality Insights service with Bluemix

-1. If you do not already have a Bluemix account, [sign up for Bluemix](https://ibm.biz/clouddaypsu).
-2. Download and install the [Cloud Foundry CLI](https://console.bluemix.net/docs/cli/index.html#cli) tool.
+1. Download and install the [Cloud Foundry CLI](https://console.bluemix.net/docs/cli/index.html#cli) tool.
-3. Log into Bluemix with your account.
+2. Log into Bluemix with your account.
-4. Create `Personality Insights` service.
+3. Create `Personality Insights` service.
   - From the top bar menu, click `Catalog`.
   - On the left menu, select `Watson`.
   - Select `Personality Insights`.
   - Click `Create`.
-5. Once the application is created, go into the application and select `Service credentials`.
+4. Once the application is created, go into the application and select `Service credentials`.
-6. Click `View credentials` to copy your username and password into the code in `app.js`:
+5. Click `View credentials` to copy your username and password into the code in `app.js`:

 ```
 var personality_insights = watson.personality_insights({